Drivers can fill up with E85 at $2.85/gallon

 The first two patrons to fill up after 11:00 a.m. will be awarded a pair of tickets to the NASCAR Charlotte race over Memorial Day Weekend, courtesy of Novozymes.

-WHY: April 16-22 is Earth Week, with April 22 celebrated as Earth Day.
+April 16-22 is Earth Week, with April 22 celebrated as Earth Day.
 As gas prices continue to climb higher into the peak driving season, consumers need to know they have a choice today at the pump.
-American-made biofuels have between 60-90% less CO2 emissions than gasoline, generally help reduce the price of a gallon of gasoline, and flex-fuel vehicles are available today at no extra cost to take advantage of using this fuel.
+American-made biofuels can have between 60-90% less CO2 emissions than gasoline, generally help reduce the price of a gallon of gasoline, and E85 capable flex-fuel vehicles (FFVs) are available today at no extra cost to take advantage of using this high blend of ethanol fuel.

 Auto manufacturers are offering over 60 FFVs makes and models in 2012 and have pledged to increase production annually.
 According to RL Polk in 2011 there were over 236,000 FFVs in North Carolina.
-There are only 18 service stations in the state that offer the high blend of renewable fuel.
-The KarGO Express Mart is the only E85 station in Raleigh.
+There are currently 20 service stations in the state that offer the high blend of renewable fuel.
+The Crown Express Mart is the only E85 station in Raleigh.

 The North Carolina Solar Center, at N.C.
 State University, advances a sustainable energy economy by educating, demonstrating and providing support for clean energy technologies, practices, and policies.
 The N.C.
 Solar Center serves as a resource for innovative, clean energy technologies through demonstration, technical assistance, outreach and training.
 It also administers the Database of Incentives for Renewables & Efficiency (DSIRE), a resource providing financial incentives and policies.
 For more information about the N.C.
 Solar Center visit: http://www.ncsc.ncsu.edu.
 Twitter: @NCSolarCenter